julialorrayne/Healthcare-Operations-Revenue/README.md

 Approximately 15% of scheduled appointments result in no-shows, representing a significant and recurring source of lost capacity and revenue for Horizon Care.

-Even a modest reduction of 3–5 percentage points would translate into a meaningful increase in completed visits without additional staffing costs.
+Even a modest reduction of 3–5 percent would translate into a meaningful increase in completed visits without additional staffing costs.

 ---